DomResc/docker-backup-tools/README.md

 - For backups, consider using higher compression levels
 - Run the cleanup script to free up Docker resources: `./docker_cleanup.sh -a`

+**Error: Low memory conditions detected**

+- The script will automatically reduce the number of parallel jobs
+- You can manually specify fewer parallel jobs with `-j 1`
+- Close other memory-intensive applications
+- Add more RAM or increase swap space

 **Error: Unable to create directory**

 - Check permissions on the parent directory